Gib Rides Home: Plot

 One day while Gib is exercising Silky, he sees Livy watching him from the roof.
 This seems strange to Gib, since Livy has previously told him she hates him and all horses.
 However, she goes on watching him every time he rides.
 Livy attended school in Longford, until bad weather forces her to study at home with Miss Hooper, who has been secretly tutoring Gib for a few months.
 Gib and Livy begin having school in the library of the house together.
 One day Livy asks Gib if all orphans get starved and frozen and beaten.
 Gib asks her where she heard about people getting frozen, and she tells him that it was all over the papers when Georgie Olson died of pneumonia.
 After seeing Gib's reaction to the news, Livy becomes warmer towards him.

-On the sixteenth of December, Gib's birthday, a blizzard blows up and Mr. Thornton is stuck is town.
+On the sixteenth of December, Gib's birthday, a blizzard blows up and Mr. Thornton is stuck in town.
 Mrs. Thornton arranges a surprise party for Gib, and she and the others give him presents.

 Hy's bad leg has been bothering him because of the weather, and in the cabin that night he finally tells Gib exactly why Mrs. Thornton is in a wheelchair.
 Several years before, she rode Silky, then a green broke filly, in the town's Fourth of July parade.
 Silky spooked, reared, and flipped over backwards.
 Mrs. Thornton was riding a sidesaddle, at the insistence of her husband, and her back was broken.
 Hy then clams up and refuses to tell Gib anything more, but Gib believes this is why Mr. Thornton refuses to have anything to do with the mare.

 As soon as the spring thaw hits, Mr. Thornton buys a new motorcar and begins driving himself and Livy to town every day.
 Since Gib doesn't have to take care of the buggy horses anymore, he has extra time to ride.
 Gib learns to plow as well, and as the spring wears on he catches Livy in the barn one day, watching as he saddles Silky.
 He tells Livy she can pet Silky and she does so, saying it's the first time she's ever touched a horse.
 Livy gradually learns to saddle and bridle Silky and Gib leads the mare around with Livy in the saddle.
 They keep the riding lessons secret from Mr. Thornton, although everybody else knows.